 New Jersey’s environmental justice law enacted by Gov. Phil Murphy last September is seen as landmark in the U.S. It focuses on how or whether certain pollution-emitting facilities in overburdened communities will be granted air emissions permits based on cumulative impact assessments and stricter reviews.
 The state initially identified 310 target communities in municipalities, including those with higher rates of asthma and cancer illnesses and deaths.

-Shawn LaTourette, just elevated to state Dept. of Environmental Protection commissioner, told ENR in an interview that the new law changes what is effectively “a failure of the last 50 years of modern environmental law.
-It’s not about beating anyone over the head, it’s about doing better,” he says.
-“We have the most empowering environmental justice law” that allows the state to say “no to a bad thing.”
+Shawn LaTourette, just elevated to state Dept. of Environmental Protection commissioner, told ENR in an interview that the new law changes what is effectively “a failure of the last 50 years of modern environmental law," adding that New Jersey's environmental justice law now is "the most empowering.”

 She and other advocates have raised consistent concern over four waste-to energy plants in the state they claim have added to the cumulative pollution burden in environmental justice communities.
 A 2020 report by EarthJustice says they emitted 7 million tons of greenhouse gases between 2015 and 2018 and violated air permits 1,700 times since 2004.